datanav/docs/configuration.rst

    * - ``compaction.keep_versions``
      - Integer
      - The number of unique versions of an entity to keep around.
 The default is ``2``, which is the minimum value allowed.
      - ``2``
      - No

    * - ``compaction.time_threshold_hours``
      - Integer
      - Specifies the threshold for how old entities must be before they are considered for compaction.
 This property is usually used when you want to keep entities around for a certain time.
      - ``null``
      - No

+   * - ``compaction.time_threshold_hours_pump``
+     - Integer
+     - Same as ``compaction.time_threshold_hours``, but applies to the pipe's pump execution dataset.
+Pump execution datasets are always trimmed by time.
+The default is 30 days, which is the minimum value allowed.
+     - ``720``
+     - No